hackclub/hackclub/workshops/line_following_robot/README.md

 ### Controlling it over Bluetooth:

 I added an ESP32 module that has Bluetooth built-in.
 It's running a simple code that just receives the Arduinos data, and sends it to my phone using Bluetooth.
 It also takes any input from the phone sends it to the Arduino.
-It made tuning the PID constants a lot easier, rather than having to upload a code everytime I want to change the values.
+It made tuning the PID constants a lot easier, rather than having to upload a code every time I want to change the values.
 Maybe storing the values in the built-in EEPROM would be a nice little update.
 I also explained the Bluetooth function at the end of the video.

 ## Tuning the PID constants: